JONBUB-SUK/DEEP_LEARNING_NANODEGREE_project1.Predicting_Bike_Sharing_patterns/README_for_portfolio.md

 But December doesn't mean that it is much valuable than January

-Because we put numbers to our Neural Net by x (input layer), we need to set all variables to equal value (0 or 1)
+Because I put numbers to my Neural Net by x (input layer), I need to set all variables to equal value (0 or 1)

 And that variables are season, weather, month, hour, weekday